This document describes the best practices for using SenderBase.

 Moderate: A moderate approach is to block messages with a SenderBase Reputation Score lower than -4.0, throttle between -4.0 and 0, apply the default policy between 0 and +6.0, and apply the trusted policy for messages with a score greater than +6.0.
 Using this approach ensures a very small false positive rate while achieving better system performance (because more mail is shunted away from Anti-Spam processing).

 Aggressive: An aggressive approach is to block messages with a SenderBase Reputation Score lower than -1.0, throttle between -1.0 and 0, apply the default policy between 0 and +4.0, and apply the trusted policy for messages with a score greater than +4.0.
 Using this approach, you might incur some false positives; however, this approach maximizes system performance by shunting the most mail away from Anti-Spam processing.

-The graph and table below summarizes these three policies:
+The table below summarizes these three policies:

 Implementing SenderBase Throttling or Blocking

 The best way to use SenderBase scores means following a simple, 2-part methodology.
 First, you decide on your policy (for example, you could start with the "Conservative" policy above) and map that policy to Sender Groups.
 Then, you map those sender groups to the policy you want.
 The ESA has already created a matrix of Sender Groups and Mail Flow Policies that can serve as a template for your implementation of SBRS.